Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Discussion and outlook

 We are grateful to Rathindra Nath Das, Emmanuel Floratos, Haye Hinrichsen and Ronny Thomale for useful discussions.
 We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 390858490).
 The work of J.E., R.M. and Z-Y.X. is also supported by the Collaborative Research Centre SFB 1170 `ToCoTronics', project-id 258499086.
+Z-Y.X. also acknowledges the support from the National Natural Science Foundation of China under Grants No.~11875053 and No.~12075298. \begin{appendix}